 I've always been a fan of Mexican food and when I tried enchiladas for the first time in an authentic restaurant I was blown away by how amazing everything tasted!
-Ever since then I've been making my own big batches of enchiladas at home with my own homemade enchilada sauce.
+Ever since then I've come up with this homemade enchilada sauce recipe and I've been making my own big batches of enchiladas at home with my own homemade enchilada sauce.

 This recipe creates about 5 cups of enchilada sauce so you can store some away in the freezer for the next time you need it.
 I like to put 1 cup portions in freezer bags (flattened out) and stack them in the freezer for when I need them.
 The 1 cup portion is just enough if I'm making 3-4 enchiladas.